Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 ## Known Bugs

-* Contact Form not active : user won't receive a free ebook
-* History reviews are not listed or stored
-* Insights saved books and reviews numbers are not generating the correct number (to be build with javascript)
-* Carousel : after finishing displaying all the slides, not possible to use the arrow to back to first slide
-* Adding review / No flash to specify if review was added successfully or failed
+a- Functions

+* Login : When logging in via MyBookLog page + clicking x page and coming back to MyBookLog

+* Goal statement is not storing data
-* Goal statement / No flash to specify if goal was added successfully or failed
+* Goal statement / no flash to specify if goal was added successfully or failed
 * Entering email in the goal statement won't send a copy of statement to user

+* Adding reviews and listing history
+* Adding review / no flash to specify if review was added successfully or failed
+* Insights saved books and reviews numbers are not generating the correct number

+* Footer , copyright section, the year is not updating.

+* CTA free ebook : Contact Form not active : user won't receive a free ebook

+b- style

+* Carousel : after finishing displaying all the slides, not possible to use the arrow to go back to previous slide
 * Navigation bar / burger icon doesn't close after opening.(refresh is required)